DrQuestion/coglasso/tests/testthat/_snaps/select_coglasso.md

       The density of the selected network is:
       0.4666667

-      The selected network has 6 nodes
-      For each layer it has: 4 and 2 nodes, respectively
+      Networks are made of 2 omics layers, for a total of 6 nodes For each layer they have: 4 and 2 nodes, respectively

       The selected value for lambda within is:
       0.0874